 Night Photography & Light Painting Workshops

 In 2008, I co-created a series of junkyard night photography and light painting workshops with Troy Paiva.
 We taught 2-3 workshops per year from 2008-2015.
-Some photographers found the workshops so addictive, that they attended as many as 11 events.
-The amazing locations included Pearsonville, The Big M, Paul's Junkyard, Eagle Field, and the Valley Junkyard.
+The workshops were typically 3 days of classroom time and 3 nights of shooting.
+These events were held at California's finest junkyards including Pearsonville, The Big M, Paul's Junkyard, Eagle Field, and the Valley Junkyard.
 I've also taught night photography workshops in San Francisco, Berkeley, and Death Valley.

 The primary focus of the workshops is to provide lots of shooting time.
 Hands-on instruction is available on everything from camera settings to lighting techniques.
 Classroom sessions are a mix of technical and artistic discussions, post-processing demos, and critiques.
 Many photographers find that reviewing each other's work is one of the most stimulating parts of the workshop experience.